burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 1. **Select Good Algorithm.** The good asymptotically rate algorithm is not necessarily the fastest, however, it's a good start heuristic.
 In some cases, reducing the work does not automatically reduce the algorithm running time due to computer hardware's complex nature, including instruction-level parallelism, caching, vectorization, branch prediction, etc.

-2. **Pack structure into bits.** If you have a structure that stores integers with values you can facilitate bitfields in C and in C++.
-This method saves space, but to extract and set bits, the read and write the code will be coupled with bit operations.
+2. **Pack structure into bits.** If you have a structure that stores integers with values, you can facilitate bitfields in C and in C++.
+This method saves space, but to extract and set bits, the read and write code will be coupled with bit operations.

     > Sometimes unpacking and decoding are the optimization, depending on whether more work is